What is a carabiners gate opening?

 D 15 mm – 33 mm 22 mm 22 mm 22 mm

-*Numerical data was created from all the carabiners available on WeighMyRack in spring 2015.
+*Numerical data was created from all the carabiners catalogued on WeighMyRack in 2015.

 It makes sense that oval carabiners have the smallest gate opening as they were the first carabiner shape and future carabiner designs prioritized a larger gate opening in addition to lower weight and greater strength.

-If we dive further into the results we can find more significant and compelling variation.
-Interestingly, we found the biggest differences in gate openings to be found when comparing bent gate to straight gate carabiners.
+When we looked at sub-sets of carabiner styles, we found the biggest differences in gate openings when comparing bent gate to straight gate carabiners.

 Shape Mode